gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 `data:` URIs are very handy for many purposes, and you’ll occasionally see scripts loaded this way.
 We should compare then with inline scripts, rather than external scripts, since they embed JavaScript content instead of referencing another resource.

-Data scripts use more consistent escaping rules than inline tags, and can use a wide variety of encodings and character sets, which are often specified as part of the data URI.
+Data scripts use more consistent escaping rules than inline tags, and can use lots of encodings and character sets, which are often specified as part of the data URI.
 One of the most popular options is base64, which avoids the need to escape anything.

 At the same time, data scripts have the massive disadvantage of usually being illegible.
 This makes them one of the vectors of choice when attackers inject malicious scripts.